 The ventral pons contains the pontine nuclei, which are responsible for coordinating movement.
-Fibers from the pontine nuclei cross the midline, and form the middle cerebellar peduncles on their way to the cerebellum.
+Fibres from the pontine nuclei cross the midline and form the middle cerebellar peduncles on their way to the cerebellum.

 The tegmentum is the evolutionarily older part of the pons which forms part of the reticular formation – a set of nuclei found throughout the brainstem that are responsible for arousal and attentiveness.
 Damage to this part of the pons may result in anosognosia for hemiplegia, where patients are unaware of their paralysis.

 The rest of the pons is made up of tracts passing through the pons including: